What Is a Certificate of Authenticity for a Painting — and Why Does It Matter?

 Disclaimer: This article is informational and not legal, tax, insurance, or customs advice.

-• A COA is a provenance document, not a legal guarantee — it records what the work is, who made it, and when
+• A COA is a provenance document, not a legal guarantee — it records what the work is, who made it, when, and on what materials.

-• Any professional artist selling original work should provide one as standard — if a seller calls their work "original" but cannot provide documentation, consider researching the artist further
+• Any professional artist selling original work should provide one as standard.
+If a seller cannot supply documentation for an "original," that is worth investigating.

-• A proper COA must include: artist's full name, title of the work, medium and materials (paper type, pigment grade), exact dimensions, year of creation, and the artist's hand signature
+• A proper COA must include: artist's full name, title of the work, medium and materials (paper type, pigment grade), exact dimensions, year of creation, a photograph of the painting, and the artist's hand signature.

-• COAs can be faked — the document itself is only as credible as the artist behind it; verification always goes back to checking the artist's identity and portfolio consistency
+• COAs can be faked.
+The document is only as credible as the artist behind it.
+Verification always means checking the artist's identity and portfolio consistency, not just the paper.

-• For international collectors, a COA is often useful for customs documentation and insurance
+• For international collectors, a detailed COA simplifies customs documentation and insurance valuation.

-Before you buy an original watercolor painting, it helps to understand what a good certificate contains, what a weak one looks like, and what even the best certificate cannot guarantee.
+Before you buy an original watercolor painting, it helps to know what a strong certificate contains, what a weak one looks like, and what even the best certificate cannot guarantee.

 A Certificate of Authenticity is a provenance document.
-It records the origin and identity of a specific artwork.
-It is not a legal guarantee of value, nor is it issued by an independent authority.
-It is simply a signed declaration from the artist that this specific work was made by them, with these materials.
+It records the origin and identity of a specific artwork — who made it, when, with what materials, and at what dimensions.
+It is not issued by an independent authority, and it is not a legal contract.
+It is a signed declaration from the artist that this specific work is theirs.

-For original watercolor paintings from independent artists selling directly without an institutional paper trail, the COA is often the primary provenance document.
-This is why what it contains matters.
+For original watercolor paintings bought directly from independent artists online, the COA is often the only provenance document that exists.
+This is why its contents matter more than its appearance.

 Certificate of Authenticity — Reflections on Snowy Street at Dusk, Joy Mukherjee, Kolkata 2025

 The COA that accompanied the sale of Reflections on Snowy Street at Dusk.
-The image of the painting on the document links it to the specific physical object.
+The image of the painting on the document visually links the certificate to the specific physical object.

-The exact title, as it appears in the artist's records and any associated listings.
+Title of the work.
+The exact title as it appears in the artist's records and any associated listings.

-This is the field most generic COAs generalize.
-"Watercolor on paper" is often not enough context.
-A specific entry reads: 300 GSM, 100% cotton paper.
+Medium and materials.
+This is the field most generic COAs compress into vagueness.
+"Watercolor on paper" is not specific enough.
+A proper entry reads: 300gsm, 100% cotton paper.
 Professional-grade watercolor pigments.
-The framing guide on this site explains why material specification matters for conservation — knowing the exact materials allows you to make informed decisions about preserving the work.
-See a documented comparison of watercolor papers here.
+Material specification matters for conservation — knowing what the painting is made of allows informed decisions about framing, storage, and long-term preservation.
+The framing guide and watercolor paper reference both rely on this kind of material precision.

-Exact measurements, unframed, in inches or centimetres.
-This proves useful for insurance, framing, and verifying that what you receive matches the description.
+Dimensions.
+Exact measurements unframed, in inches or centimetres.
+Useful for insurance valuation, framing, and confirming the physical work matches the listing description.

-Month and year, at minimum.
-A dated work has provenance from a specific moment, making it easier to place within the artist's larger body of work and historical record.
+Date of creation.
+Month and year at minimum.
+A dated work sits within the artist's larger body of work and historical record — useful context for provenance research, estate documentation, and future resale.

-Hand-signed, not printed.
-The signature should match the artist's signature on the painting itself.
-(The signature is the mark; the COA is the record.)
+Artist's hand signature.
+Not printed — physically signed.
+The signature should match the one on the painting itself.
+The signature is the authorship mark; the COA is the descriptive record that surrounds it.

-While not mandatory, serious watercolor artists often include this.
+Preservation instructions.
+Not mandatory, but a meaningful signal.
 The COA for Reflections on Snowy Street at Dusk notes: keep away from direct sunlight, excessive humidity, and extreme temperature changes.
-This shows the artist understands their medium's longevity requirements.
+This confirms the artist understands the longevity requirements of their medium — relevant for collectors in humid Indian conditions or tropical climates.

 What a Weak or Fraudulent COA Looks Like

 Quantity mismatch.
-If the listing shows more than one available of the same "original," the accompanying COA is questionable.
-True original paintings exist as a quantity of one.
+If a listing shows more than one available of the same "original," the COA accompanying it is questionable.
+A genuine original painting exists in a quantity of one.
+Multiple available copies of an "original" is a contradiction.

 Printed signature.
-A purely printed signature turns the document into a branded template rather than a personalized provenance record.
+A scanned or printed signature converts the document into a branded template.
+The hand signature is what distinguishes a personal provenance record from a mass-produced form.

 What a COA Cannot Protect You From

-A COA cannot tell you whether the price is fair (the pricing guide goes into detail on market valuations), or whether the work is likely to appreciate.
-It simply states: this specific artist made this specific painting at this specific time.
+A COA also cannot tell you whether the price is fair (the pricing guide covers watercolor valuation in the Indian and international context), or whether the work is likely to appreciate.
+It states, reliably: this specific artist made this specific painting at this specific time, in these materials.

-COAs and Indian Art: What to Know as a Buyer
+COAs and Indian Art: What Buyers Should Know

-The online art market often sees the word "original" applied loosely across listings that range from genuine hand-painted works to canvas prints.
-The COA acts as a useful signal that separates an actual artist from a print reseller, because a reseller usually cannot credibly document the materials, creation date, and painting-specific image.
+The online art market in India applies the word "original" broadly, across a range from genuine hand-painted works to giclée canvas prints.
+A COA is a practical signal separating a real artist from a print reseller — because a reseller cannot credibly supply a creation date, material specification, and painting-specific photograph.

-For international collectors considering Indian artworks, a signed COA with material specification and dimensions helps streamline cross-border shipping.
-Customs or insurers may request supporting documentation depending on destination and declared value, and a proper COA cleanly satisfies those inquiries.
+For international collectors acquiring Indian artworks, a signed COA with material specification and exact dimensions also helps navigate cross-border shipping.
+Customs and insurers may request supporting documentation depending on declared value and destination, and a properly structured COA addresses those requests directly without additional correspondence.

 How to Store and Use Your COA

-Keep the physical COA flat, in an archival sleeve, away from moisture.
-When you receive a painting, photograph the back of the physical work where the artist has signed and dated it.
-Keep that photograph with your digital COA scan.
-Together with the front of the painting, these form a robust authentication record.
+Keep the physical COA flat in an archival sleeve, away from moisture.
+When the painting arrives, photograph the back of the physical work — where the artist has hand-signed and dated it — and keep that photograph alongside a digital scan of the COA.
+Together with the painting's front, these three items form a robust authentication record.

 About the Artist

 Joy Mukherjee is a self-taught watercolor artist based in Kolkata, India.
-Exhibited at the Indian Art Carnival Season 7, 2025.
-Browse the full gallery or available originals directly from the studio.
+Exhibited at the Indian Art Carnival Season 7, Shantiniketan, December 2025.
+Works held in private collections across India and the United States.
+Browse the full gallery or originals currently available from the studio.

-Related: How to Buy Original Watercolor Paintings Online · Original Watercolor vs. Print · Pricing Guide · Why Paintings Feel More Alive
+Related: How to Buy Original Watercolor Paintings Online · Original Watercolor vs. Print · Watercolor Pricing Guide

 Frequently Asked Questions